Mahlet-Sisay/Project_GloBox/README.md

 |p val (0.944) < alpha(0.05)| FAIL TO REJECT Ho|

 **Conclusion**: The resulting p-value was 0.944, which was significantly higher than a significance level of 0.05.
 Therefore, we fail to reject the null hypothesis (Ho) that there is no difference in average spent per user between the control and treatment groups.
+#### Novelty effect

+In A/B testing, the "novelty effect" refers to a temporary change in user behavior or response that occurs when users are exposed to a new or changed element in the user experience.

 ### Tableau visualization results
 ### Result and Findings